 Currency: Hong Kong Dollar.
 There are 100 cents to the dollar.

 Notes: HK$1,000, 500, 100, 50, 20 and 10 dollars

 Coins: HK$10, 5, 2 and 1, and 50, 20 and 10 cents

 There are numerous banks and ATM machines are plentyful.
 Banking hours are Monday to Friday 09:00am-5:30pm; Saturday 09:00am to noon; Sunday closed.
 Some branches have longer hours.

 All major cards including American Express, Visa and Diners Club are widely accepted.

 The Hong Kong Government organises a Working Holiday Scheme to facilitate cultural and educational exchange between Hong Kong and the participating country.
 This scheme is open to citizens of Australia, Ireland and New Zealand, aged between 18 and 30 years.
 Successful applicants will be issued a 12-month visa and are allowed to engage in employment, but not exceeding three months with the same employer.
 Participants from Australia and New Zealand are also allowed to enrol in study or training courses of not more than three months, during their stay.

-There are two public universities in Honk Kong:
+There are seven public universities (government-funded) in Honk Kong: